hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 In general, displaying multiple alerts on the same page is discouraged as it can negatively impact the page hierarchy and unnecessarily shift emphasis away from the main content on the page.

-However, depending on the logic within the application and the type of content being expressed to the user, it may be necessary to display more than one Alert on a page.
-Consider these scenarios and their accompanying guidelines if this is the case.
+However, depending on the logic within the application and the type of content being expressed to the user, displaying more than one Alert on a page may be necessary.

 ### Alerts of the same color